 Dr. Tom Hurley is a member of the Board in his role as Chief of Staff.
 After completing his MD (University of Western Ontario, 1995), Dr. Hurley’s initial work was as a Flight Surgeon with the Canadian Armed Forces.
 This included such unique experiences as working with the Disaster Assistance Response Team and providing front-line healthcare during the NATO mission in Kosovo.
 After leaving the military, he pursued additional training in Emergency Medicine at Queen’s University.
 When not occupied by medicine, Dr. Hurley enjoys his most important job as a father of five children.

-Diana is a 22-year volunteer with the Pembroke Regional Hospital Auxiliary who has served as secretary on their Executive for 15 years and assumed the role of president for a three-year term in 2016.
+Diana is a 23-year volunteer with the Pembroke Regional Hospital Auxiliary who has served as secretary on their Executive for 15 years and has served as president since 2016.
 Diana also manages the hospital’s Mural Café, and volunteers in the Sunshine Gift Shop and at the Auxiliary’s Bingo events twice a month.
 Outside of the healthcare field, Diana has volunteered as the ladies’ co-captain at the Pembroke Golf Club for two years and also served in a secretarial role with the Pembroke Curling Club for eight years.
 Professionally, Diana enjoyed a 30-year career in a supervisory role with Bell Canada.

 Neil joined the Board in 2019 and will be participating in the Board Quality and Patient Safety Committee.
-Neil is a Canadian Armed Forces veteran where he served as a Logistics Officer for 23 years.
-He has a keen interest in Emergency Management and has a master's degree in Disaster and Emergency Management from Royal Roads University.
-As a father of four teenagers, much of his time is invested in their activities and operating a hobby farm as well as serving as a councilor for the Township of Whitewater Region.
+Neil is a Canadian Armed Forces veteran with a keen interest in Emergency Management having obtained a master's degree in Disaster and Emergency Management from Royal Roads University.
+As a father of four, much of his time is invested in their activities and community activities within the Township of Whitewater Region.

 Born and educated in the United Kingdom, Rosemarie and her family emigrated to Canada in 1973, settling in Pembroke in 1975 where her husband worked as a general surgeon.
 Rosemarie opened a solo practice which included obstetrics and palliative care in 1987.
 Over the years she also provided family practice coverage, emergency department coverage and coverage for obstetrics while raising four children of her own.
 She and her husband retired early in 1997 so that they could travel to Africa, Bangladesh and Papua New Guinea as part of World Medical Missions.
 She and her husband also spent time working in Iqaluit and Moose Factory.
 With specialty training in palliative care, Rosemarie spent 11 years in Pembroke as a palliative care specialist, a role which ended in 2012.
 Rosemarie's other interests include music with involvement in locals choir groups and the Pembroke Community Choir.
 She's also a member of the Grandmothers to Grandmothers organization and enjoys spending time with her family.